kstenschke/tictac-track/README.md

 [![Build Status](https://travis-ci.org/kstenschke/tictac-track.svg?branch=master)](https://travis-ci.org/kstenschke/tictac-track)

-A simple but powerful personal timetracker, running on the command-line (Linux, Mac OS).
-It comes without external dependencies (no server nor database).
+A simple but powerful personal timetracker, running on the command-line (Linux, Mac OS), w/o any external dependencies (no server nor database used).
 Work-entries are recorded directly to an HTML file, ready for print at any time. ttt provides options to quickly transfer time log entries to external issue tracking systems.

 ## Table of contents